AlexInyaev/AlexInyaev/README.md

 - 🖥 I am a Frontend Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Russia.

 - 🔭 I’m currently working on game  on react.
-- 💻 I was developing a website for women's clothing store
+- 💻 I was developing a website for women's clothing store.
 - 👯 I’m looking to collaborate on web development
 - :earth_africa: I have a pre - intermediate level of English
 - 💬 My email: Al.inyaev@yandex.ru